A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 - You can find out how the airflow is going by taking off the grate, drip tray, and baffle firepot.
 Turn on the grill and feel by placing your hand near the fire pot to see if any air is coming out.

-2. SMOKE COMING OUT OF PELLET HOPPER WHILE SHUTTING DOWN THE PELLET GRILL
+2. WHY IS SMOKE COMING OUT OF THE PELLET BOX WHILE SHUTTING DOWN THE PELLET GRILL

 While the pellet grill is running, pellets are fed from the hopper to the auger tube.
-When we turn off the pellet grill, the pellets within the auger tube will continue to heat and we notice smoke coming out of the hopper.
+When we turn off the pellet grill, the pellets within the auger tube will continue to heat and we notice smoke coming out of the pellet box.

 Backburn in Pellet Grill